Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

-## Secure Boot Sequence
+# Use Secure Boot Features to Protect Your Design

- The secure boot functionality in Zynq® UltraScale+™ MPSoC allows you to support the confidentiality, integrity, and authentication of partitions.
+ The secure boot functionality in Xilinx devices allows you to support the confidentiality, integrity, and authentication of partitions.

- Secure boot is accomplished by combining the Hardware Root of Trust (HWRoT) capabilities of the Zynq UltraScale+ device with the option of encrypting all boot partitions.
+ Secure boot in Zynq UltraScale+ MPSoC is accomplished by combining the Hardware Root of Trust (HWRoT) capabilities with the option of encrypting all boot partitions.
 The HWRoT is based on the RSA-4096 asymmetric algorithm with SHA-3/384, which is hardware accelerated.
  Confidentiality is provided using 256-bit Advanced Encryption Standard Galois Counter Mode (AES-GCM).

  This section focuses on how to use and implement the following:

 - Hardware Root of Trust with key revocation
 - Partition encryption with differential power analysis (DPA) countermeasures
 - Black key storage using the physically unclonable function (PUF)

  The section [Secure Boot System Design Decisions](#secure-boot-system-design-decisions) outlines high-level secure boot decisions which should be made early in design development.

  The [Hardware Root of Trust](#hardware-root-of-trust) section discusses the use of a Root of Trust (RoT) in boot.
-The [Boot Image Confidentiality and DPA](#boot-image- confidentiality-and-dpa) section discusses methods to use AES encryption.

  The [Boot Image Confidentiality and DPA](#boot-image-confidentiality-and-dpa) section discusses the use of the operational key and key rolling techniques as countermeasures to a DPA attack.
 Changing the AES key reduces the exposure of both the key and the data protected by the key.

  A red key is a key in unencrypted format.
 The [Black Key Storage](#black-key-storage) section provides a method for storing the AES key in encrypted, or black format.
 Black key storage uses the physically unclonable function (PUF) as a Key Encryption Key (KEK).

- The [Practical Methods in Secure Boot](#practical-methods-in-secure-boot) section provides steps to develop and test systems that use AES encryption and RSA authentication.
+ The [Example: Practical Methods in Secure Boot](#example-practical-methods-in-secure-boot) section provides steps to develop and test systems that use AES encryption and RSA authentication.

-### Secure Boot System Design Decisions
+## Secure Boot System Design Decisions

 The following are device level decisions affecting secure boot: